-Megan is a popular recitalist, and recently has given concerts for the Wagner Society of Northern California and Musik in der Kirche, a series devoted to the perpetuation and development of German music, poetry, and culture in the US.
-A champion of new music, Ms. Cullen has premiered works of vocal chamber music in New York and Boston, and is a frequent featured artist with the Opus Project, as part of the Berkeley Arts’ Festival.
+Megan is a popular recitalist, and has given concerts for the Wagner Society of Northern California and Musik in der Kirche, a series devoted to the perpetuation and development of German music, poetry, and culture in the US.
+A champion of new music, Ms. Cullen has premiered works of vocal chamber music in New York and Boston, and is a featured artist and producer with The Opus Project, as part of the Berkeley Arts’ Festival.
 In the realm of contemporary opera, Megan has sung The Faithful Seductress in Amy Beth Kirsten’s critically acclaimed opera Ophelia Forever with Goat Hall Chamber Opera, and she sang her first “pants” role as The Boss / Carlson in Mark Alburger’s Mice Suites, a contemporary look at Steinbeck’s epic play, with San Francisco Cabaret Opera.